ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/cli/CLI.md

 - **strapi uninstall &#60;name&#62;**<br/>
   Uninstalls a plugin called **&#60;name&#62;**.

-  Example: `strapi uninstall graphql` will remove the plugin `strapi-plugin-graphql`
+  例子: `strapi uninstall graphql` will remove the plugin `strapi-plugin-graphql`

 - **strapi uninstall &#60;name&#62; --delete-files**<br/>
   Uninstalls a plugin called **&#60;name&#62;** and removes the files in `./extensions/name/`

-  Example: `strapi uninstall graphql --delete-files` will remove the plugin `strapi-plugin-graphql` and all the files in `./extensions/graphql`
+  例子: `strapi uninstall graphql --delete-files` will remove the plugin `strapi-plugin-graphql` and all the files in `./extensions/graphql`

 ::: warning
 Some plugins have admin panel integrations, your admin panel might have to be rebuilt.
 This can take some time.